Skip to Main Content

 Modality 2: Augmentation (AI and Human Perform Task Collaboratively)

-• This modality focuses on enhancing human creativity rather than replacing it.
+• This modality focuses on enhancing human creativity rather than replacing it through the addition of an AI thinking partner.

 • Involves a dynamic interplay between human and AI contribution.